Built On Solid Relationships

 Another project required specialty hangers.
 For a bridge project along the outer banks in North Carolina, a project manager was unsatisfied with existing hangers.
 Champion Fiberglass stepped in with a hanger product that was durable, easy to install and aesthetically pleasing.

-Says Scott Patchan, National Sales Manager, Champion Fiberglass, “Watson Sales enlists a targeted approach in their sales efforts.
+Says Scott Patchan, VP of Sales & Marketing, Champion Fiberglass, “Watson Sales enlists a targeted approach in their sales efforts.
 They really know our conduit as a product for specialized industries, so they help facilitate real solutions with customers.
 They’ve succeeded in earning the trust of many engineers and colleagues in their territory.”